 Korean Threadlifts (V-shaping) by Dr Gary Si

 There are different modalities of treatment for sagging and loose skin.
-Amongst the latest and most sought after treatments nowadays is Korean Threadlift which is recognised as a minimally invasive procedure.
+One of them is Korean Threadlift which is recognised as a minimally invasive procedure.
 This procedure is suitable for:

 - People with sagging/loose facial tissue but are not keen for surgical facelifts.